chenkkkk/MTR-TSF/additional_experiment_different_k/README.md

-# MTR-TSF
 Description:

-The package includes the Python code of the MTR-TSF (Multi-target Regression via Target Specific Features) algorithm which focuses on handling the specifc features of each target  [1].
-If you want to use the data set 'andro' run the program, Please execute 'python ./main andro'.
+The package includes the Python additional experiment code of the MTR-TSF algorithm, which shows the effect of the different number of clusters K on the experimental results  [1].
+If you want to use the data set 'andro' run the program which experimental parameter K=3, Please execute 'python ./main andro 3'.

 Reference: